phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 In this case, add specifies both new AND modified files that need to be committed.
 You can also use `git commit -a` to automatically add modified files, but please review the git documentation first.

+When you `git add` or `git rm` files, `git status` will no longer show them as being different, but they are NOT yet committed to your local repository.
+You must do `git commit` to commit the actual code changes.

 # Pushing and Pulling

 Pushing and Pulling are operations associated with migrating changes between repositories.
 You push something if you are acting on the “sending” side and you pull something if you are on the “receiving” side.
-To push or pull, you should specify the repository and what is being migrated explicitly, and you will need write access to that repository.
+To push or pull, you should specify both the repository and what is being migrated explicitly, and you will need write access to that repository.
 The git remote command is extremely useful in push and pull operations.

 ## Remotes